 Whatever you can imagine, you can do.
 Provided you have the drive and determination to see it through.

-In the spirit of exploring business ideas, I recently had the pleasure of being introduced to over 50 new startups that have isolated a 'gap in the market' and gone for it.
+In the spirit of exploring side hustles and business ideas, I recently had the pleasure of being introduced to over 50 new startups that have isolated a 'gap in the market' and gone for it.
 I thought I'd share a few of my favourites here.

 A gap in the market can have one or more of three attributes.
 Namely, it is something new and original, it improves on something that already exists, or it takes something that exists and finds it a new market.